Eruviel Ávila Villegas: Health

 On November 18, 2014, as governor of the State of Mexico, he opened the center "Ciudad de la Salud para la Mujer" in Cautitlan city.
 This center brings specialized attention to women, offering special attention on geriatrics and maternity, a specialized area on detection and prevention on breast cancer, and psychological help on addiction treatments are given in the center too.
 Months after it was opened and thanks to the good results, a second center was opened in Huixquilucan on May 11, 2015.
-The president of Mexico, Enrique Peña Nieto gave instructions to copy this kind of center for another cities around the country.
+The president of Mexico, Enrique Peña Nieto, gave instructions to copy this kind of center for other cities around the country.

 On child health, he opened a lactaction bank in different zones around the State of Mexico.
 The first was the Hospital Materno-Infantil "Mónica Pretelini", opened on January 15, 2013, in Toluca city, the second bank was opened in Chalco called Hospital Materno-Infantil "Josefa Ortiz de Dominguez", it attends more than 9 thousand mothers.
 After it another one was opened in Naucalpan on August 9, 2013, and after a month 3 more banks were opened in Atlacomulco, Tenancingo and Ecatepec.

 On June 19, 2013, Eruviel Avila received the award from the International Union against Cancer for the best governmental organization, thanks to his actions on prevention and attention on this decease.
 By June 2013, the first robotized pharmacy was opened in Cuautitlán city, built to provide exactly dosage and prevent auto medication, after that the Specialized on VIH Center started operations in Ixtapaluca, the first of its kind in the country.

 Meanwhile, his administration, the Instituto Materno Infantil del Estado de México gave for the first time an electronic vaccination booklet.
 In November 2014, the Health Secretary gave to the State of Mexico a certification as the first entity in Mexico free from malaria since the past 25 years.

 On June 3, 2015, the first Regional Blood Bank was opened at the Valle de México, where urgencies from west zone and all the Valle de México are attended.
 Eruviel Ávila was the first blood donor for the bank.
 A specialized in addictions center (Centro Especializado de Prevención y Rehabilitación de Adicciones) in Metepec city started operating on a July 29, 2015 where they give special treatments for addictions.